Valgus alignment of feet in children. Flat valgus foot deformity - we are looking for a good orthopedist. How to diagnose hallux valgus in a child

 • walking on uneven surfaces;

-• an attempt to grab certain objects with the toes;
+• an attempt to grab certain objects with your toes;

 • moving around the room only on the outer part of the feet.

-For gymnastics in order to treat valgus, exercises using a massage mat are suitable.
+For gymnastics to treat valgus, exercises using a massage mat are suitable.

 Physiotherapy

-A complex of physiotherapeutic measures is not suitable for treatment, but for minimizing the symptoms of the disease.
-It is good to supplement the treatment with massage, orthopedic insoles and gymnastic exercises for valgus.
+A set of physiotherapeutic measures is suitable not for treatment, but for minimizing the symptoms of the disease.
+For hallux valgus, it is good to supplement treatment with massage, orthopedic insoles and gymnastic exercises.

-If when walking in adults there are pain that prevent them from moving, the orthopedist prescribes painkillers and anti-inflammatory drugs.
+If adults experience painful sensations that prevent them from moving, the orthopedist prescribes painkillers and anti-inflammatory drugs.

 Surgical intervention

-The operation is indicated in a situation where the pathology has a clearly progressive character or a deformed finger prevents the patient from living comfortably, and also when conservative methods- insoles in shoes, corrective massage and special exercises did not lead to correction of the varus position of the foot (video).
+The operation is indicated in a situation where the pathology is clearly progressive or a deformed finger prevents the patient from living comfortably, and also when conservative methods– shoe insoles, corrective massage and special exercises did not lead to correction of the varus position of the foot (video).

-Modern medical orthopedic equipment involves such a type of treatment as low-traumatic correction of the joint - this is an operation after which the patient is not put in plaster and no additional metal structures are mounted.
+Modern medical orthopedic equipment involves such a type of treatment as low-traumatic joint correction - this is an operation after which the patient is not given a plaster cast and no additional metal structures are installed.

 During the operation, the surgeon corrects the angle that is between the bones of the foot.
-Such an operation is necessary in order for the pulling function of the ligaments to be properly distributed.
-Recovery period after such an operation, it passes quite quickly, there are practically no relapses.
+This operation is necessary to ensure that the pulling function of the ligaments is correctly distributed.
+Recovery period after such an operation it goes away quite quickly, there are practically no relapses.

-Varus planting of the feet (photo) in adults, resulting from valgus deformity of the 3rd degree, is subject to correction at home (without surgery).
+Varus alignment of the feet (photo) in adults, which appears as a result of grade 3 hallux valgus, can be corrected at home (without surgery).
 The most effective technologies:

 Madder decoction

-The reception of a decoction of madder dye is shown - the product removes excess uric acid; a teaspoon of the powder should be poured with a full glass of water, which should be preheated; then the mixture should be boiled on a steam bath for about 10 minutes; strain the resulting product, take 12 cups several times a day.
+A decoction of madder is recommended - the product removes excess uric acid; a teaspoon of powder should be poured into a full glass of water, which should be preheated; then the mixture should be boiled in a steam bath for about 10 minutes; Strain the resulting product thoroughly, take 12 glasses several times a day.
 Sometimes the remedy even helps to avoid surgery.

 Dandelion

-Dandelion flowers correct the growths well and fight the varus planting of the feet.
-After they are well dried, they should be poured a small amount iodine.
-The agent is infused for 3 days, after which it is applied in the form of a grid on the valgus of the foot.
+Dandelion flowers are good for correcting growths and combating varus feet.
+After they are well dried, they should be poured a small amount Yoda.
+The product is infused for 3 days, after which it is applied in the form of a mesh to the valgus of the foot.

 Mustard and bodyaga

-Varus planting of the feet and valgus deformity are well corrected with the help of a special home-made medicinal ointment.
-A large spoonful of mustard powder will require the same amount of bodyagi, a few tablespoons of turpentine and a few drops of machine oil.
-Treatment of valgus with such an ointment (photo) will be very effective and efficient, it will help to do without surgery.
+Varus alignment of the feet and hallux valgus are well corrected with the help of a special, home-prepared medicinal ointment.
+A large spoon of mustard powder will require the same amount of bodyagi, several spoons of turpentine and a few drops of machine oil.
+Treatment of hallux valgus with such an ointment (photo) will be very effective and efficient, and will help you do without surgery.

 Compress

-Well suited for the treatment of varus feet and valgus of the 3rd degree and therapeutic compresses prepared using natural propolis.
-Put a small slice of the product overnight on the bone, carefully securing it with a bandage.
+Therapeutic compresses prepared using natural propolis are also well suited for the treatment of varus feet and grade 3 valgus.
+Place a small piece of the product on the bone overnight, carefully securing it with a bandage.

-Any of the above methods of treating grade 3 valgus and varus planting of the foot will be effective, but it is better to apply A complex approach Combining homemade recipes with proper exercise, corrective shoes with orthopedic insoles, massage therapy will complement.
+Any of the above methods for treating grade 3 valgus and varus position of the foot will be effective, but it is better to use A complex approach, combining home recipes with proper physical exercises, corrective shoes with orthopedic insoles, massage therapy will be complemented.

 You should always take preventive measures (physical exercises and therapeutic exercises, orthopedic insoles, massage) to avoid the occurrence and development of hallux valgus.